Pasadena Location Opening in January

 During the Covid-19 pandemic, consumers have cut back on activities, like overseas travel and entertainment, and for many that has left a big pot of cash to be spent elsewhere.
 A lot of that has been poured into home improvement and buying cars.
 And now consumers are shifting to upgrading themselves with procedures like Lasik and its starting price tag of about $4,500.

-In Los Angeles, Dr. Neda Shamie, an ophthalmic surgeon, has seen a 30% jump in Lasik procedures at her practice, the Maloney-Shamie Vision Institute.
+In Los Angeles, Dr. Neda Shamie, an ophthalmic surgeon, has seen a 30% jump in Lasik procedures at her practice, the Maloney-Shamie-Hura Vision Institute.
 It’s being driven by younger adults, with the average age of a patient falling to 34 years old, a seven-year drop from the early 2000s, she said.
 Her group did an informal survey of other big eye-care practices around the country, and they reported similar gains.

 “People have budgets set aside for travel and are converting their travel budget into self improvement,” Shamie said.
 And our patients are “telling us the glasses-mask conundrum is real.”